SoftwareAG/universalmessaging-server-docker-samples/README.md

 the root of your Software AG installation
 !!!(e.g. '/opt/softwareag/').

 From that directory, Docker can be asked to build the image using instructions from the Dockerfile:

+	docker build --tag  universalmessaging-server:1 .

+Docker will output its progress, and after a minute or so will exit with a message like:

+	Successfully built 5b733a9b987d
+	Successfully tagged universalmessaging:1

+You can also specify the instance name to build image from your own instance.

 	docker build --build-arg __instance_name=testserver --tag universalmessaging-server:1 .

 **__instance_name**: This specific instance content will be copied to the image.
 The default instance name is 'umserver'.
-If you want to copy different instance content, specify the instance name here.

-Docker will output its progress, and after a minute or so will exit with a message like:

-	Successfully built 5b733a9b987d
-	Successfully tagged universalmessaging:1

 The instructions in the Dockerfile create an image containing the minimal contents from your installation that are necessary to run the Universal Messaging server